kingfischer16/restaurant-bill-splitter/docs/outline.md

 The application must provide the following functionalities:

 *   **F1: Session Persistence:** The app must retain all user-entered data (items, friends, assignments) for the duration of a user's browser session.
-*   **F2: Input Restaurant Name:** A text input field to enter the name of the restaurant.
+*   **F2: Restaurant Selection:** Dropdown to select from pre-configured restaurants or choose "Custom Restaurant" for manual entry.
+*   **F2B: Course-Based Pricing:** Support for restaurants with course pricing models (base course price + individual item surcharges).
-*   **F3: Add Menu Items:** A form to input an item's name (text) and its cost (numeric).
+*   **F3: Add Menu Items:** A form to input an item's name, category, and cost.
+Items include category classification (Starter, Main, Dessert, Drink, Other).
 Added items must appear in a list.
-The cost must be greater than zero.
-*   **F4: Add Friends:** A form to input a friend's name (text).
-Empty names should not be added.
-Duplicate names should be handled gracefully.
-*   **F5: Display & Assign Items:** The list of added items must be displayed clearly.
-Each item must have an interactive element (a multi-select dropdown) allowing the user to select one or more friends who shared that item.
-*   **F6: Calculate Bill Split:** A button that calculates the total amount owed by each friend.
-An item's cost is to be divided equally among all friends assigned to it.
+*   **F4: Add Friends:** Simple input field to add friend names.
+Empty names and duplicates are prevented.
+Input field clears automatically after adding.
+*   **F5: Friend-Centric Assignment:** For each friend, allow selection of menu items with quantity controls.
+Course items (Starter/Main/Dessert) limited to quantity 1, Drinks/Other unlimited.
+*   **F5B: Real-Time Totals:** Display running totals for each friend as items are assigned, including course-based pricing calculations.
+*   **F6: Calculate Bill Split:** Each friend pays full cost for items they ordered (no cost sharing between friends).
-*   **F7: Display Results:** After calculation, the app must clearly display each friend's name and the total amount they owe.
+*   **F7: Display Results:** Real-time display of each friend's items and total amount owed with category ordering (Starter→Main→Dessert→Drink→Other).
-*   **F8: Export to XLSX:** A button to download the item list (name, cost, and who ordered it) as an `.xlsx` file.
+*   **F8: Export to XLSX:** A button to download the item list (name, category, cost, and who ordered it) as an `.xlsx` file.
 *   **F9: Reset Session:** A button to clear all entered data and start over.

 ---